youralien/comprobo15/src/warmup_project/WRITEUP.md

 ##For each behavior, what strategy did you use to implement the behavior?
 - Wall following
     - bump sensors were used exclusively
-    - the bump sensors help the Neato orient itself parallel to the wall; if the left sensor was bumped, it would reverse left, or vice versa.
+    - the bump sensors help the Neato orient itself parallel to the wall; if the left sensor was bumped, it would pivot right, while backing up, or vice versa.
+This would in effect help the robot orient itself the opposite direction to the bumper.
 Then, it would attempt to go forward again.
     - this process would continue until it achieved a parallel state with the wall; the Neato would then move forward until its bumps sensors are triggered again.
 - Person following
     - laser scan was used, with a set forward "cone" 1) range and 2) width or angle.